marshallward/TiledSharp/README.md

 To import a TMX file into your C# application:

 - Include TiledSharp into your project, either as source or a DLL
-- Include the TiledSharp namespace:
+- Use the TiledSharp namespace:

   `using TiledSharp;`

 - Create a Map object:

-  `Map map = new Map("yourFile.tmx");`
+  `var map = new Map("yourFile.tmx");`

-TiledSharp supports both resource names and explicit paths, and should work as expected in most situations.
+TiledSharp supports both resource names and file paths, and should work as expected in most situations.
 A detailed description will be placed in the wiki.

-Map fields generally correspond with the XML structure.
-For example:
+Map fields generally correspond with the XML structure:

-    Map map = new Map("yourFile.tmx");
+    var map = new Map("yourFile.tmx");

-    string version = map.version;
+    var version = map.version;
-    List<Layer> layers = map.layer;
-    int width = map.layer[0].width;
-    MapObject town = map.objectgroup[0].object[0];
+    var myTileset = map.tileset["myTileset"];
+    var myLayer = map.layer[2];
+    var hiddenChest = map.objectgroup["Chests"].object["hiddenChest"];

-Details will be placed in the wiki.
+A detailed explanation of data access will be provided in the wiki.

-Tilesets, layers, objects, and other lists are currently accessed as arrays.
-In the future, they will hopefully be accessible by name.
+__Please Note:__

+Currently all tilesets, layers, object groups, and objects must have unique names.
+In the future, I hope to use an interface that integrates Lists and Dictionaries.
+For example, a map with one layer named "Ocean" and two layers with identical name "Lake" could be accessed as follows:

+    var ocean = map.layer["Ocean"]
+    var lake1 = map.layer["Lake"][0]
+    var lake2 = map.layer["Lake"][1]

 Licensing
 ---------